 According to the Environmental Working Group, these chemicals can be hazardous to our skin, respiratory, and reproductive system.

-Note: I wrote this blog post prior to the 2020 outbreak.
-I’ve made updates by adding videos and additional resources.
+Note: I wrote this blog post prior to the 2020 outbreak and I’ve made updates by adding videos and additional resources.
 The information, recipes, and products I’ve listed are not intended to diagnose, treat, or prevent any disease and of course in no way intended to replace proper medical help.
-Find the current CDC recommendations here.
+Find the current EPA recommended cleaners here and CDC recommendations here.